lohanidamodar/lohanidamodar/README.md

-# Namaste, Damodar Lohani Here from Nepal! 👋
+# Namaste, Damodar Here from Nepal! 👋

 I'm an author, mentor, trainer, and tech consultant.
-Also working as a Software Engineer at [Appwrite.io](https://appwrite.io)
+I'm currently working as a Software Engineer at [Appwrite.io](https://appwrite.io).
+I'm open for mentoring, training and consultation services.

 ## 👷 Check out what I'm currently working on